-Here are a couple of projects that cannot possibly be done by just a single motivated individual.
+Here are a couple of ongoing projects in the bootstrappable builds community.
 If you're interested in working on any of these projects please contact us.

 The C and C++ compilers of the GNU Compiler Collection make up the foundation of many free software distributions.
 Current versions of GCC are written in C++, which means that a C++ compiler is needed to build it from source.
 GCC 4.7 was the last version of the collection that could be built with a plain C compiler, a much simpler task.

 We propose to collectively maintain a subset of GCC 4.7 to ensure that we can build the foundation of free software distributions starting with a simple C compiler (such as tinyCC, pcc, etc).

 The Java Development Kit (JDK) is written in Java, so you need a JDK to build a JDK.
 Learn more about how we cut the cycle!

 In the Java world there are a lot of tools from testing frameworks like JUnit to build tools like Maven and Gradle that have self dependencies.
 Bootstrapping these is an ongoing effort.
 To see the current status and work to be done have a look at Bootstrapping Java Tools

 The Java Virtual Machine runs several other languages besides Java, each with their own tools and ecosystem.
 The most prominent ones are Groovy, Clojure, Scala and Kotlin.
 Some of these are already bootstrapped, but this is an ongoing effort.
 To see the current status and work to be done have a look at Bootstrapping JVM languages

 The Glasgow Haskell Compiler (GHC) is the most popular Haskell compiler.
 It is written in Haskell and since the first public release requires GHC to build newer versions of the compiler.
 It might be possible to build a first GHC from source with the Hugs interpreter and an older version of GHC.
 This blog post describes a first attempt of this project.